ai2cm/pace/docs/testing.rst

 While individual translate test can be run on all backends, checkpointer tests do not work for orchestrated DaCe backend.

-Translate tests can be run as follows:
+Translate tests for the dynamical core can be run as follows:

 .. code-block:: console